V--FD26-285 NMFS request for vessel charter for Coral

 Quick Summary

-The National Oceanic and Atmospheric Administration (NOAA), National Marine Fisheries Service (NMFS), is soliciting quotes for vessel charter services to support the National Coral Reef Monitoring Program (NCRMP).
-This Total Small Business Set-Aside opportunity requires a live-aboard vessel for dive survey cruises near the Dry Tortugas, Florida.
-The purpose is to assess fish, coral demographics, and benthic conditions.
-Quotes are due by close of business on April 28, 2026.
+The National Oceanic and Atmospheric Administration (NOAA), under the Department of Commerce, is soliciting proposals for vessel charter services to support the National Coral Reef Monitoring Program (NCRMP).
+This opportunity, identified as RFQ Solicitation #1333MF26Q0023, requires a vessel for dive survey cruises near the Dry Tortugas, Florida.
+This is a Total Small Business Set-Aside.
+Quotes are due by May 5, 2026, at 1600 PM CST.

 Scope of Work

-- Support Services: Provision of meals (hot meals and snacks), nitrox air, dive gear, depth finder, topside support, and dive safety equipment.
+- Provision of a vessel, captain, crew, meals, nitrox air, dive gear, depth finder, topside support, and dive safety equipment.

-- Operational Standards: SCUBA tank air quality must meet NOAA standards (e.g., 20-22% Oxygen, max 1000 ppm CO2).
-Vessel must be available for dive operations from 0730 to 1800, with no anchoring during diving activities except in emergencies.
+- Vessel must be available for dive operations from 0730 to 1800; no anchoring allowed during diving activities, except in emergencies.

 Contract Details